 Now that your jewellery is organised it’s time to clean the Jewellery, the best for cleaning jewellery at home is mild soapy water and a soft toothbrush.
 First soak your silver and gold jewellery in the soapy solution to loosen the build-up of dirt, no longer than 10 minutes for this, then very gently get into the nooks and crannies with the brush, use a cotton bud to clean behind the stone settings where dirt builds up, gently pat dry and leave somewhere warm to evaporate any remaining moisture.

 Why does Jewellery get dirty?

-Jewellery starts to look dull from normal where, moisture from your skin and the humidity in your home will tarnish silver, it’s allied oxidation and in extreme levels of moisture it can blacken the silver, but it can be cleaned in silver dip to revive it.
+Jewellery starts to look dull from normal wear, moisture from your skin and the humidity in your home will tarnish silver, it’s allied oxidation and in extreme levels of moisture it can blacken the silver, but it can be cleaned in the silver dip to revive it.

-A build up of dead skin cells and perfumes also ad to the problem, so regularly wash your pieces to remove the residue on the Jewellery.
+A build-up of dead skin cells and perfumes also ad to the problem, so regularly washing your pieces to remove the residue on the Jewellery.
 Avoid spraying perfumes directly onto jewellery by putting it on after your perfume, the aim is to keep your jewellery clean to avoid any damage.